This article explains how to understand your employees’ overtime balance, and how to troubleshoot it if it’s incorrect.

 - Were time off periods added or deleted?

-- If reviewing the log doesn’t explain the balance, go to the next section.
+- If reviewing the log doesn’t explain the balance.